phalpern/WG21-halpern/destructive_move.md

 In the case of a string, for example, a destructive move would simply copy pointers.
 Since pointers are trivially copyable, the entire move operation becomes a trivial copy that can be implemented as a `memcpy`.
-This optimization is magnified when operating on arrays of strings: the entire array can be destructively moved with a single `memcpy`.
+This optimization is magnified when operating on arrays of strings; the entire array can be destructively moved with a single `memcpy`.
 This optimization was implemented at Bloomberg before move constructors were even invented and has yielded significant performance gains.
 It turns out that a large number